For information on COVID restrictions, Council's Community Support Packages and where to get tested, see the link below and stay safe.

 For more information, please call 1300 462 542, email firstname.lastname@example.org or visit https://libraries.hobsonsbay.vic.gov.au/

+The format of programmed classes may vary, with some still being delivered online and others delivered face to face.
 A range of programs and activities continue to be available from home virtually, including free Zumba, Pilates, Yoga, line dancing and craft classes.

 For enquiries, phone:

 Newport Community Hub: 9932 1234

 Laverton Community Hub: 9932 3011

 English version: https://www.dhhs.vic.gov.au/coronavirus/english

 Translated coronavirus information from the Victorian Government is available online in the following languages: